 Cruise ships sail into Piraeus, for Athens, a busy port where ferries and catamarans serve the Greek islands.
 It’s quite a way into the city so take a shuttle or join a tour.
 Oh, yes, remember to slap on the sun cream.

-Find out 'moor' about cruises to Venice and other ports in the Mediterranean Find out more here.
+Tempted by an ocean cruise to Venice and other ports in the Mediterranean?
+Find out more here